couchbaselabs/couchbase-spark-mllib-sample/README.md

 >r2: 0.8362288980410875
 >
-On average we miss the actual price by $147556.0841305963, which is not bad at all considering we barely did any [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering) or removed any outliers (some houses might have inexplicable high or low prices, and it might mess up with your Linear Regression)
+On average we miss the actual price by $147556.0841305963, which is not bad at all considering we barely did any [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering) or removed any outliers (some houses might have inexplicable high or low prices and it might mess up with your Linear Regression)

-There is only one house with a price missing in this dataset, exactly the one that we pointed in the beginning:
+There is only one house with a missing price in this dataset, exactly the one that we pointed in the beginning:
 ```scala

     val missingPriceData = renamedDF.select("features")